-January is a stressful time of year, mainly due to taxes.
-If you're in the world of property management, you are most likely worried about the accuracy of your 1099-MISCs and NECs.
-There are a lot of things that need to be reviewed before you finalize your 1099s, one of those things being prepaid rent.
+January is a stressful time of year, mainly due to tax season.
+If you're a property manager, you are most likely worried about the accuracy of your 1099-MISCs and 1099-NECs.
+There are a lot of things that need to be reviewed before you finalize your 1099s, one of those being prepaid rent.
 If the prepayment balance is inaccurate, then you just may be overstating the income on your owner's 1099-MISC.
-Namely, suppressed fees can be a culprit for inaccurate balances.
+Additionally, suppressed fees can be a culprit for inaccurate balances.
 Keep reading to learn more about how they affect prepayments and your 1099-MISC total.

 A suppressed fee is a fee that is collected in addition to your standard management fees and is suppressed from the owner's statement because you collect 100% of that income.
 Typically, we see suppression apply to accounts like Application Fees, NSF Fees, Property Insurance, and Late Fees.

 In order to maintain suppression, the property management company needs to collect them in the same month they are received.
 Also, they cannot be paid by a prepayment because that breaks the suppression in AppFolio.

 When you combine prepayments and suppressed fees you get a nasty situation that will affect you and your owners.
 As I previously mentioned, prepayments should never apply to a suppressed fee, otherwise, the owner's statement will be off by that amount.
 However, this shouldn't be your biggest concern.

 If a prepayment is made in December 2022 and that applies to a suppressed charge in January 2023, then your owner will be taxed on the prepayment, but will never actually receive a cent of that income.
 This is a big issue, right?
 So, how do you check your books and make sure that this isn't happening?

 To double-check if you have this issue in your database, please follow these steps: